South Korea: Talks with US on management of nukes underway | Law-Order

 - South Korea

-South Korea confirmed on Tuesday that Seoul and Washington are discussing its involvement in US nuclear weapons management in the face of intensifying North Korean nuclear threats, after President Joe Biden denied that the allies were discussing joint nuclear exercises.
+South Korea maintained that Seoul and Washington are discussing its involvement in U.S. nuclear weapons management in the face of intensifying North Korean threats, after President Joe Biden denied that the allies were discussing joint nuclear exercises.

-The purported difference came after North Korean leader Kim Jong Un entered the new year with a vow to mass-produce battlefield nuclear weapons targeting South Korea and introduce a more powerful intercontinental ballistic missile capable of striking the mainland US.
+The purported difference came as South Korea is seeking a greater U.S. security commitment after North Korea's record number of missile tests and escalating nuclear doctrine last year caused security jitters among many people in the South.

-Some experts say Kim would eventually aim to use his enlarged weapons arsenal to wrest outside concessions like sanctions relief.
+Some experts say South Korea's statement on the discussion is likely largely based on an agreement between their defence chiefs in November to conduct table-top exercises, usually computer simulations, annually and further strengthen the alliance's information sharing, joint planning and execution.
+In November, they also reaffirmed the U.S. commitment to providing extended deterrence, a reference to a U.S. promise to use full U.S. capabilities, including nuclear, to protect its allies.

 Yoon's office didn't provide many details about his government's discussion with the United States.
 Some observers say South Korea is seeking to obtain a greater role in the U.S. decision-making process on the deployment of its nuclear assets in times of tensions with North Korea.